KGKallasmaa/Generative-Query-Networks-in-2D/README.md

 3. When you wake up, take another coffee and look at models fresh from the oven.
    For this run `mental_rotation.py` in IPython or just run and modify the jupiter notebook.
-For usage either do a X11 tunnel or just open the folder using _sshfs_ in your computer (and prepare your local pyton enviroment too).
+For usage either do a X11 tunnel or just open the folder using _sshfs_ in your computer (and prepare your local python enviroment too).

-**TODO:**

-+ devise a way to feed new data, ie the pictures of shapes.

-+ modifiy the gqn to take in 1D data, hopefully with some simple modifications to some layers and replacing some functions.